cdl-geneseo/geneseo-dictionary/R/Romp-On.md

 # Romp On

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Romp On

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (vp) 1) to move, cover the ground easily and rapidly 2) to get in (or home), to win a race or prize with the greatest of ease. &quot;Geneseo hockey got its romp on against Fredonia.&quot; Source: Dictionary of Geneseo English 2002.
 Obsolete Fall 2006.
 Dinki.